|

 Off Axis or Full Aperture?

-The Off Axis solar filter arrangement is an economical alternative to the Full Aperture filter.
-This is suitable for casual or introductory sunspot or eclipse observing.
-However, the Full Aperture filter arrangement provides about triple the resolution and about five times the brightness of the Off Axis filters.
-The Full Aperture Filter will show much finer details in sunspot structure and faculae on steady observing sessions, and will provide much faster possible shutter speeds to help "freeze" atmospheric turbulence.
-Therefore, Full Aperture filters are the most attractive for serious study or photography of the Sun.
+The off axis solar filter arrangement is an economical alternative to the full aperture filter, this is provided as standard with most Questar 3-½-inch astro telescope models.
+This filter is suitable for casual or introductory sunspot or eclipse observing.
+However, the full aperture filter arrangement provides almost triple the resolution and about seven times the brightness of the off axis filters.
+The full aperture filter will show much finer details in sunspot structure and faculae on steady observing sessions, and will provide much faster possible shutter speeds to help freeze steady moments on days with atmospheric turbulence.
+Therefore, full aperture filters are the most attractive choice for serious study or photography of the Sun.
+Company Seven routinely stocks the Questar Solar Filters at our Laurel, Maryland showroom.
+For further information about pricing and availability of these items please contact Company Seven.
+For those interested in observing the Sun we highly recommend the book written by Beck, Hilbrecht, Reinsch, and Volker Solar Astronomy Handbook.
+MAINTENANCE AND CLEANING INSTRUCTIONS:

-For more information about how to work your way through the decision making process of choosing and specifying a Questar 3-1/2" telescope, the common accessories, and desirable options please feel free to call us or send an E-mail inquiry, or visit our showroom.
+For more information about how to work your way through the decision making process of choosing and specifying a Questar 3-½ or 7-inch telescope, the common accessories, and desirable options please feel free to call us or send an E-Mail inquiry, or visit our showroom.
 You may find more help by referring to the articles in our Questar Library section on line.

 |